Anglophone problem: Spiraling

 As of 2023, the Anglophone problem is still on-going.
 It has spiralled into violence with police officers and gendarmes shooting dead several civilians.
 Official sources have put the number at 17 dead, but local individuals and groups have talked of 50 or more.
 Radical members of some secessionist groups have killed several police officers and gendarmes.
 15,000 refugees have fled Southern Cameroons into neighbouring Nigeria, with the UNHCR expecting that number to grow to 40,000 if the situation continues.

 Outcomes

-Without clearly acknowledging the existence of the Anglophone problem, the President of Cameroon has attempted to appease tensions by making a number of announcements:
+Without clearly acknowledging the existence of the Anglophone problem, the President Paul Biya has attempted to appease tensions by making a number of announcements: